George Steinbrenner: Death

 On July 13, 2010, the morning of the 2010 Major League Baseball All-Star Game, Steinbrenner died of a heart attack at St. Joseph's Hospital in Tampa, Florida.
-His death came nine days after his 80th birthday, two days after the death of longtime Yankee Stadium public address announcer Bob Sheppard, and eight days before that of former Yankee manager Ralph Houk.
-On July 14, the Yankees announced that players and coaches would wear a Steinbrenner commemorative patch on the left breast of their home and road uniforms, and a Bob Sheppard commemorative patch on the left arm.
+On July 14, the Yankees announced that players and coaches would wear a Steinbrenner commemorative patch on the left breast of their home and road uniforms, and commemorative patch on the left arm in memory of former public address announcer Bob Sheppard.
 July 15 marked the Yankees' first home game at Yankee Stadium after both the All-Star break and Steinbrenner's passing.
 Prior to the game, the team presented a mural above the right-center field bleachers in the late owner's honor while closer Mariano Rivera laid a bouquet of flowers on home plate.

 The Steinbrenner family added a monument to Monument Park on September 20, 2010, to honor Steinbrenner.
 He is buried at Trinity Memorial Gardens in Trinity, Florida.